Health Plans Scenario Guidebook

 - Deliver an Exceptional Member Experience

 Taken as a whole, the insurance industry has been one of the last to get in on the concept of member-centricity but, now that it has, it’s doing so in a big way.
-In the health insurance industry, specifically, self-service and personalization should be at the top of every insurer’s list when it comes to providing an exceptional member experience and increasing health plan member engagement.
+In the health insurance industry, self-service and personalization should be at the top of every insurer’s list when providing an exceptional member experience and increasing health plan member engagement.

 For example, a CRM can analyze member and product data and show a sales rep that one member — let’s call her Tara — is aging out of her current plan.
 A sales rep can reach out and discuss Tara’s new plan options and retain her business for her next phase of life.
 It’s a win-win situation: Tara walks away from the experience feeling like her health insurer really understands her needs, and the company profits from her business.